numpy/numpy/doc/source/reference/c-api/data_memory.rst

             PyDataMemAllocator allocator;
         } PyDataMem_Handler;

-    where the allocator structure is:
+    where the allocator structure is

     .. code-block:: c